madeintandem/jsonb_accessor/README.md

 It also adds generic scopes for querying `jsonb` columns.

-## ⚠️ Status of this gem
+## ⚠️ Status

-Hi, [I](https://github.com/haffla) have taken over this gem a while back as sole maintainer from the original creators who had abandoned it.
-This gem is in maintance mode now.
-No active development.
-Bug reports will be reviewed and worked on promptly.
-I will also make sure that the gem will keep working with new Ruby/Rails versions.
-But I don't have time to constantly improve the gem and add new features, let alone take care of feature requests.
-I am happy though to accept PRs that add new features or improve things.
-Please open an issue before and let's discuss it.
+This gem is in maintenance mode and no active development of new features is planned.
+The major focus is to keep it working with new Ruby/Rails versions and fix any bugs reported.
+Any PRs for feature requests or enhancements will be reviewed and merged -- so contributions are encouraged!

 ## Table of Contents